Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency Networks: Introduction

 However, due to the discrete and sparse nature of networks, it is often difficult to apply machine learning directly to them.
 To resolve this issue, one major school of thought to approach networks using machine learning is via network embeddings~\cite{gf18}.
 A network embedding consists of a real number-valued Euclidean vector representation for each node in the network.
 These vectors can then be fed into machine learning algorithms for various classification and regression tasks.

-In recent years, there have been dramatic advancements in learning network embeddings, such as DeepWalk~\cite{pas14}, LINE~\cite{tqwzym15}, node2vec~\cite{gl16}, DNGR~\cite{clx16}, metapath2vec~\cite{dcs17}, GraphSAGE~\cite{hyl17}, M-NMF~\cite{wcwpzy17}, LANE~\cite{hlh17}, PRUNE~\cite{lhcyl17}, RSDNE~\cite{wywwwl18}, and SIDE~\cite{kplk18}.
-Most of these works, however, focus on the structure of the networks alone and do not take data associated with nodes into account, while, in reality, there exist a huge amount of networks in which each node is associated with text data (a document), such as citation networks with titles and abstracts of articles, web networks with contents of web pages, etc.
+In recent years, there have been dramatic advancements in learning network embeddings, such as DeepWalk~\cite{pas14} (and its variants using personalized graph or node context distributions~\cite{apaa2018,hhhs2020}), LINE~\cite{tqwzym15}, node2vec~\cite{gl16}, DNGR~\cite{clx16}, metapath2vec~\cite{dcs17}, M-NMF~\cite{wcwpzy17}, PRUNE~\cite{lhcyl17}, GraphSAGE~\cite{hyl17}, LANE~\cite{hlh17}, RSDNE~\cite{wywwwl18}, ANE~\cite{dai18}, ATP~\cite{jba19} and SIDE~\cite{kplk18}.
+Most of these works, however, focus on the structure of the networks alone and do not take data associated with nodes into account.
+But, in reality, there exist a huge amount of networks in which each node is associated with text data (a document), such as citation networks with titles and abstracts of articles, web networks with contents of web pages, etc.

-To ameliorate this issue, \cite{ylzsc15} proposed \textit{text-associated DeepWalk} (TADW), a network embedding learning algorithm that combines the network and documents associated with nodes to learn network embeddings.
+To ameliorate this issue, \cite{ylzsc15} proposed \textit{text-associated DeepWalk} (TADW), a network embedding learning algorithm that leverages the network and documents associated with nodes.
 Despite the presence of ``DeepWalk'' in its name, it does not directly use random walks.
-Instead, it is based upon matrix factorization of adjacency matrices and thus bears scalability issues: Its space requirement scales quadratically with respect to the number of nodes.
-Therefore, developing an effective and scalable network embedding learning algorithm for networks with text-associated nodes still remains imperative.
+Instead, it is based on matrix factorization of adjacency matrices and thus bears scalability issues: Its space requirement scales quadratically with respect to the number of nodes.
+Therefore, developing an effective and scalable network embedding learning algorithm for networks with text-associated nodes remains imperative.
 Another related work is Paper2vec~\cite{sv17}, which, however, is tailored for research paper citation networks.